In this post

 Meal options and special requests

-We are going to evaluate how well the assistant's responses align with ground truth (correctness/ground truth), as well as a few more composite metrics.
+We are going to evaluate how well the assistant's responses align with ground truth (correctness/faithfulness), as well as a few more composite metrics.

 Let's start by computing some key metrics that come out-of-the-box with AutoEval: